 - a customer adds credit card data to your Vault

-We send both transactions and verification requests to Kount to ensure that you get the most comprehensive fraud protection possible, and Kount will be more accurate when you include device data.
+We use both transactions and verification request data to ensure that you get the most comprehensive fraud protection possible.
+Our Advanced Fraud Management Tools use device data to more accurately identify fraudulent requests.

 This is especially important on verifications: verifying cards is the best way to stop fraudsters from getting into your Vault.
-Sending the verification to Kount with device data will ensure that preliminary fraud checks are being run in addition to normal AVS/CVV/risk threshold checks you may have enabled.
-This further augments the level of protection you have, as Kount is able to identify fraudulent patterns linked to a device sooner than if you only passed device data with transaction requests.
+Sending the verification with device data will ensure that preliminary fraud checks are being run in addition to normal AVS/CVV/risk threshold checks you may have enabled.
+This further augments the level of protection you have, helping to identify fraudulent patterns linked to a device sooner than if you only passed device data with transaction requests.

-We return the risk data on credit card and certain Google Pay transactions.
-The data includes the risk identifier, the device data captured flag, and the risk decision, which can provide further context on how a transaction was scored by Kount.
+We return the risk data on credit card verifications and on transactions with all compatible payment methods.
+The data includes the fraud service provider, the risk identifier, the device data captured flag, and the risk decision, which can provide further context on how a verification or transaction was scored by our Advanced Fraud Management Tools.

 The possible values of the risk decision are Not Evaluated, Approve, Review, and Decline.